spectrocloud/librarium/packages/docs/content/08-user-management/1-user-authentication.md

 # API Key

-Palette API can also uses API Keys to authenticate requests.
+Palette API can also use API Keys to authenticate requests.
 This is the method of accessing the API without referring to the actual user.

 ## Scope of Palette API Keys